kamil-kw/kamil_cv_1st_project/README.md

 Tested by W3C validators, issues discovered:
 * Sections where missing H1-6 tags - corrected to div structure;
 * Typo in input hiring ID;
-* Atribiute typo in the form tag.
+* Attribute typo in the form tag.

 All issues corrected.